FuelLabs/fuels-rs/docs/src/testing/basics.md

 ## The `assert_eq!` macro

-The `assert_eq!` macro works a lot like the `assert` macro, however instead it accepts two values, and throws and error if those values are not equal.
+The `assert_eq!` macro works a lot like the `assert` macro, however instead it accepts two values, and panics if those values are not equal.

 ```rust, ignore
 assert_eq!(balance, 100);